PerlinWarp/YearOfAI/README.md

 #### Day 53 - 22th of February
 Migrating to a MongoDB database to fix the problem of getting NaN values so we can make a Decision Tree.

+#### Day 54 - 23th of February
+Wrote a script to use a backup model for when I am creating a new model so the GPU is busy and cannot commit.

+#### Day 55 - 24th of February
+Started to make a decision tree.